chavarera/PythonScript/Class/BasicOfInheritance.md

 ### Basic Of Inheritance
 - Inheritance is an a mechanism in which one class acquire the properties and attributes of an another class.
--Using inheritance we can reuse the fields and methods of an another class.
+- Using inheritance we can reuse the fields and methods of an another class.

-- In inheritance there are two terms
+In inheritance there are two terms

   1. Base class(Parent Class)
   2. subclass(Child class)